Customer service

-Customer service is the assistance and advice provided by a company to those people who buy or use its products or services.
-Each industry requires different levels of customer service, but towards the end, the idea of a well-performed service is that of increasing revenues.
-The perception of success of the customer service interactions is dependent on employees "who can adjust themselves to the personality of the customer".
-Customer service is often practiced in a way that reflects the strategies and values of a firm.
+Customer service is the assistance and advice provided by a company to those who buy or use its products or services, either in person or remotely.
+Customer service is often practiced in a way that reflects the strategies and values of a firm, and levels vary according to the industry.
 Good quality customer service is usually measured through customer retention.
+Successful customer service interactions are dependent on employees "who can adjust themselves to the personality of the customer".

-Customer service for some firms is part of the firm’s intangible assets and can differentiate it from others in the industry.
+Customer service in some cases is part of the firm's intangible assets and can differentiate it from others in the industry.
 One good customer service experience can change the entire perception a customer holds towards the organization.

-Customer service does not only focus on the external aspect of the organization, but also the internal relations that facilitate the business activity.
-For service firms, customer service plays a vital role due to the close interaction with clients, like in the healthcare, or legal industries.[2]
-When close interaction is not required, there are different methods to still provide individuals with a sense of attention.
-For instance, when withdrawing money from an ATM, or skipping the line in an amusement park.
-Customers still receive the service they are looking for in a direct level, without face-to-face interaction.
+It is expected that AI-based chatbots will significantly impact customer service and call centre roles and will increase productivity substantially.
+Many organisations have already adopted AI chatbots to improve their customer service experience.

 The evolution in the service industry has identified the needs of consumers.
 Companies usually create policies or standards to guide their personnel to follow their particular service package.
 A service package is a combination of tangible and intangible characteristics a firm uses to take care of its clients.

 Customer support

 Customer support is a range of consumer services to assist customers in making cost-effective and correct use of a product.
 It includes assistance in planning, installation, training, troubleshooting, maintenance, upgrading, and disposal of a product.
 These services may even be provided at the place in which the customer makes use of the product or service.
 In this case, it is called "at home customer service" or "at home customer support."
-Customer support is an effective strategy that ensures that the customer's needs have been taken care of.
-Customer support helps ensure that the products and services that have been provided to the customer are satisfactory to their expectations.
-Given an effective and efficient customer support experience, customers tend to be loyal to the organization, which creates a competitive advantage of the organization over its competitors.
+Customer support is an effective strategy that ensures that the customer's needs have been attended to.
+Customer support helps ensure that the products and services that have been provided to the customer meet their expectations.
+When receiving an effective and efficient customer support experience, customers tend to be loyal to the organization, which creates a competitive advantage over its competitors.
 Organizations should ensure that any complaints from customers about customer support have been dealt with effectively.